 To avoid damaging the coating on your pan, we suggest you carefully read the instructions for use given in the manual.

-If you have lost the manual then try finding out the details by searching the model on the manufacturer’s website.
+If you have lost the manual, then try finding out the details by searching for the model on the manufacturer’s website.

 Are the Handles of the Pan Oven-Proof?

 The handles of a pan are most frequently responsible for restricting its use in the oven.